jslim89/jslim89.github.com/source/about.md

 Until October 2015, I only focus on PHP, at the same time I improve my backend skills.
 Like I start to use Vagrant for the development.

 Interested to know more about me?
-Drop me an email me@jslim.co
+Drop me an email me@jsl.im